lgessl/patroklos/README.md

 On the test cohort (which we haven't touched so far) we can now assess the trained models.
 Keep in mind that most models used as binary classifiers don't output the final classification, but only continuous score that we need to threshold (this threshold is yet another hyperparameter of the model).
-To find the model best fullfilling its job and threshold it, we proceed as follows:
+To find the model best fulfilling its job and threshold it, we proceed as follows:

 1. In a pre-selection step, we map every trained model to a single real number: a score indicating its goodness on the test cohort (like the ROC-AUC).
 Of course, you can define your metric here.
 This allows us to reduce